 Torso Double 35

-TORSO DOUBLE 35 AS PART OF ANDY WARHOL’S LARGER BODY OF WORK
+TORSO DOUBLE 35 BY ANDY WARHOL IS PART OF A LARGER BODY OF WORK

 Warhol was inspired by classical nudes and the erotic depiction of the human body.
 Warhol would have learned about classical depictions of nudes during his Art History classes at Carnegie Tech, including famous examples such as Venus of Wilendorf and Titan’s Venus of Urbino, The Torso series explores Warhol’s fascination with the intersection of identity, sexuality, and the human body.